The TEAR Australia Indigenous Support Program

 The Declaration provides an important standard against which Dhumba can set its advocacy goals.
 The TEAR Australia Board has endorsed the Declaration.

-A separate but related campaign is named Close the Gap.
 The Close the Gap campaign is a coalition of 40+ groups concerned specifically with Aboriginal and Torres Strait Islander health which began in March 2006.
 A secretariat tracks, lobbies and reports on government performance in closing the 17-year life expectancy gap.
 It takes a rights-based approach.
 Each year, they produce the Shadow Report on the Australian governments' progress towards closing the gap in life expectancy between Indigenous and non-Indigenous Australians.
-See the latest one here: http://www.hreoc.gov.au/social_justice/health/OAus-CloseTheGapShadowReport-0212.pdf?ref=687
+See the latest one here: https://www.humanrights.gov.au/funnelback/search?query=close%20the%20gap%20shadow%20report

-The Expert Panel on Constitutional Recognition of Aboriginal and Torres Strait Islander Peoples has produced a report setting out options for achieving the goals of recognition.
-The Federal government aims to hold a referendum asking for constitutional change.
+The Expert Panel on Constitutional Recognition of Aboriginal and Torres Strait Islander Peoples has produced a report setting out options for achieving the goals of recognition and a Parliamentary Committee is working to produce wording for the referendum.
+PM Abbott has indicated that he wishes to hold the referendum in May 2017.

 In the meantime, there is much work to be done in raising community awareness of the importance of this issue.
-A good place to start is the You Me Unity website: http://www.youmeunity.org.au/
+A good place to start is the Recognise website: http://www.recognise.org.au

 Paper Tracker is a UnitingCare Wesley (SA) initiative which tracks and records on a website, all the government promises relevant to the peoples of the APY lands in central Australia.
 It then tracks the follow-up of these promises and gives people valuable information about their rights and entitlements.
 Take a look at their website: http://www.papertracker.com.au